Tyrowo/tyro_work/README.md

 pics are a little small, maybe could make them more responsive and/or based on how many in wrap -- pass in wrap # of children to set proportion of the screen it should take up -- 100% of deviceWidth / (n + 1)

+need to make a third banner size for projects on mobile image sizes are breaking on mobile

+precache didn't seem to fix the loading issues? maybe it improved though